 - 1. Mounting on Wall or Ceiling

 - 2. Connecting the Components to the Camera

 - 3. Connecting a Controller to a Camera

-- 4. Connecting the camera to a local network

 Take the following precautions to prevent the Product from falling down which may cause injuries:

 - Set up this Product on a hard, stable surface, or mount it to a wall or ceiling. - ONLY use an Avonic mount for mounting to a wall or ceiling. - Ensure the mounting construction is capable of supporting four times the weight of the Product.
 (See 'General Specifications > Weight product' in the Product Datasheet for the exact weight.) - Use a safety loop or drop protection that prevents the Product from falling if the mounting construction fails. - During mounting and installation, NEVER install a Product above a person. - Check the installation at least once a year.
 An improper mounting could cause the unit to fall off, resulting in personal injury.